4.17 — Introduction to std::string

 {

-using namespace std::literals; // easiest way to access the s and sv suffixes
+using namespace std::string_literals; // easy access to the s suffix

 std::cout << "foo\n"; // no suffix is a C-style string literal